monodot/ocp-job-manager/README.md

 ### Swagger API

 The example provides API documentation of the service using Swagger using the _context-path_ `api/api-doc`.
 You can access the API documentation from your Web browser at <http://ocp-job-manager.example.com/api/api-doc>.

+## Tests

+The unit tests for this application use the same mock servers defined in `kubernetes-client`.